-The right size is the other area fraught with risk.
+The right size is the other area fraught with risk when buying a second hand kids bike.
 Too big (hoping they’ll grow into it) and your child may be too unstable and refuse to use it.
 That refusal can then remain with them even beyond when they are the right size.
-Too small (unlikely) means it doesn’t last very long and you are reading this column again much sooner than you had hoped.
-There some bike sizing guides out there on the web.
-Personally I use the Evans Cycles one, though of course they hope you’ll use it to buy a new bike from them, so thank-you Evans Cycles, I have bought accessories from you so I am not a complete free-loader!

 The search for a “new old” bike for my daughter

 So, the search continues for my eldest daughter’s bike.
-I have a search saved in eBay for our specifications, but nothing has come up since Xmas, at this rate I’ll have to change the sizing up a size.
+I have a search saved in eBay for our specifications, but nothing has come up in my price range just yet.
 I restrict my search to <100miles from our home as bikes are generally collect (or courier for £20+) and again the true cost of mileage adds considerably to any bargain you thought you had.

 Hopefully something will turn up soon and she can get back out riding again – her younger siblings are waiting in the wings for her old bike!

 Have you found a second-hand bargain bike for your child?
 We’d love to hear your experiences of buying used kids bikes, and any hints and tips you have picked up over the years.
 Do drop your comments in the box below.